 First Impressions

 First impressions.
 The main thing I like about Celeste is, as I mentioned, it is extremely accessible.
-You may think because I play so many games here that I am necessarily good at them, haha.
+You may think because I play so many games here that I am necessarily good at them (haha.)
 Contrarily, the first time I saw somebody playing Celeste, I thought: I could never play that, and why would I?
 Settling into the first level though, I knew I could do it, and I realized why this game has such a broad audience.

-I don’t know that Celeste particularly reminds me of anything, but the cut scenes are cute and enjoyable, and it feels like something that has always existed somewhere in my heart, or at least in a coveted game collection.
+I don’t know if Celeste particularly reminds me of anything, but the cut scenes are cute and enjoyable, and it feels like something that has always existed somewhere in my heart, or at least in a coveted game collection.

 Celeste: “Farewell” Expansion, Free DLC